kmotrebski/kmotrebski.github.io/_posts/2019-10-13-toc-practitioners-roadshow-2019.md

 ---
 title:  "Goldratt was right!
-ToC practitioners roadshow 2019"
+ToC practitioners roadshow 2019 - report"
 date:   2019-10-13 06:00:00 +0200
 excerpt: I’ve visited ToC Practitioners Roadshow 2019, an event dedicated to Theory of constraints.
 It was organized by ToC+ Institute earlier this month in 5 cities in Poland.
 I wanted to share my experience after touring Kraków and Warsaw editions.
 ---